MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-configure.md

 For full details and steps read the guide on [how to enable auto enrollment for Intune](https://docs.microsoft.com/mem/intune/enrollment/quickstart-setup-auto-enrollment).

-## Wi-Fi and Certificates and Wi-Fi sSet up
+## Wi-Fi and Certificates and Wi-Fi Set up

 Certificate-based authentication is a common requirement for customers using HoloLens 2.
 You might require certificates to access Wi-Fi, to connect to VPN solutions, or for accessing internal resources in your organization.
 You will need to deploy such certificates by using a Simple Certificate Enrollment Protocol (SCEP) or Public Key Cryptography Standard (PKCS) certificate infrastructure that is integrated with your MDM solution.
 Using Wi-Fi certificates with Intune creates a seamless experience for end users.
 Wi-Fi certificates eliminate the need for a username and password and ensure a connection to the corporate Wi-Fi network(s) regardless of the user or HoloLens.
 Prerequisites for certificate use: